liesnikov/extensible-elaborator/paper/main.md

 In the examples in this paper, we follow the bidirectional style of type-checking, but in practice, the design decisions are agnostic of the underlying system, as long as it adheres to the principle of stating the requirements on terms in terms of raising a constraint and not by, say, pattern-matching on a concrete term representation.

-From a birds-eye view the architecture looks as depicted in [Figure 1](#architecture-figure).
+From a birds-eye view the architecture looks as depicted in Figure \ref{architecture-figure}.
 The type-checking begins by initializing state and doing the syntax traversal.
 The traversal raises the constraints, and for the moment, the constraints are simply stored.
 As soon as we finish the traversal of some block (one declaration in our case), the solver dispatcher is called.